Through others we become ourselves. -Lev S. Vygotsky

 Reviewing your practice: questions to consider

-- Is writing seen as a social act in your classroom?
+- How is writing seen as a social act of meaning making and meaning sharing in your classroom?

-- Do you see talk as vital to the process of writing?
-Is there is an emphasis on writing-related talk?
+- How is talk a vital part of the process of writing?
+Is there is an emphasis on writing-related talk in your classroom?

 - Do you ritually, give children ample time for reading and discussing their writing with each other at different stages of the writing process?